-ALERT! to all Christian Ministries to Mormons
+Alert!
+To all Christian Ministries

-DARLINGTON W. GBEE’S SCAMS
+DARLINGTON WESSEH GBEE’S PAST SCAMS

-For the past several years, our ministry and other ministries we work with have been sponsoring Darlington W. Gbee to reach Mormons for Christ in Liberia, Africa.
-For three years, our ministry watched Gbee working with other ministries to print articles in the local newspapers and host radio programs exposing Mormonism on Worship FM 101.7 Radio Station.
+For several years, our ministry and other ministries to Mormons we worked with had been sponsoring Darlington W. Gbee (aka Wesseh Gbee) of the Ex-Mormon Foundation in Liberia to reach Mormons for Christ in Africa.
+For three years, our ministry watched Gbee working with other ministries to print articles in the local newspapers, host radio programs exposing Mormonism on Worship FM 101.7 Radio Station and run TV programs.
 All the ministries involved, vouched for his character saying that he was legitimately doing a great work in Africa.
-Some even had ministry friends local in Liberia visit with him to check-up on his receipts for the projects their ministry was doing with him to determine his honesty.
+Some even had ministry friends local in Liberia visit with him to check-up on his receipts for the projects their ministries had funded with him to determine his honesty.

-Finally, in 2012 and 2013 our ministry joined the cause in supporting his work by 1.) printing two articles in the local paper (which he promptly sent a copy of one of the papers to us by US mail), 2.) providing a laptop computer, 3.)
+Finally, in 2012 and 2013 our ministry joined the cause in supporting his work by 1.) printing two articles in the local paper (which he promptly sent a copy of one of the papers to us by mail), 2.) providing a laptop computer, 3.)
 Providing funds for his Worship FM radio program, 4.)
 Extending a $4335 loan to help him fund his mission by starting a taxi business.

 Before he signed papers on our loan and received the money, we required a valid drivers license and a certificate from a local driving school.
-But once he received our loan, he made one excuse after another for why he didn’t buy a car or do any type of business, and although we granted him a 3-month extension to start paying his loan, he never made a single payment nor provided documentation on how he used our funds.
+But once he received our loan, he made one excuse after another for why he didn’t buy a car or do any type of taxi business, and although we granted him a 3-month extension to start paying his loan, he never made a single payment nor provided documentation on how he used our funds.
 Five months after he received our funds, we learned of other ministries he scammed and people that he falsely impersonated to perform his money-deals.
-We have learned this about Darlington W. Gbee:
+We have learned this about Darlington Wesseh Gbee:

-2. He impersonated his Pastor Theophilus Davies by setting up a fake email address for him and answering his emails to try to legitimize his ministry.
+1. He impersonated his Pastor Theophilus Davies by setting up a fake email address for him and answering his emails to try to legitimize his ministry.

-3. He impersonated Rev. James Zaza by creating an email for him and lying by saying that Rev. James Zaza took over the Worship FM radio station for Victor Sleweon, but neither Rev. James Zaza nor his sons were ever employed by the radio station and Victor is still the station manager.
+2. He impersonated Rev. James Zaza by creating an email for him and lying by saying that Rev. James Zaza took over the Worship FM radio station for Victor Sleweon, but neither Rev. James Zaza nor his sons were ever employed by the radio station and Victor is still the station manager.
 We suspect that Gbee made up his fake email for Rev. Zaza to try to solicit funds intended for the radio station.
 So, as of May 2013 Gbee’s program with the Worship FM radio station has been banned.

 PICTURES OF DARLINGTON GBEE DISTRIBUTING OUR LITERATURE IN LIBERIA AFRICA